For audio summary click below

 - Have you tested your product’s security updates and patches for regressions and made them available to the product users in a timely manner?

-- Have you conducted a security risk assessment?
+- Have you conducted a medical device security risk assessment?

-- Have you assigned responsibility for your cybersecurity risk management, or are you thinking about working with a supplier?
+- Have you assigned responsibility for your medical device security risk assessment, or are you thinking about working with a supplier?

 - Have you identified the vulnerabilities and attack vectors?

 - Have you supported the likelihood of identified security scenarios through scoring systems like the Common Vulnerability Scoring System?

 - Have you considered the security risk’s impact on safety and effectiveness, or vice versa?

 - Have you carried out a benefit risk analysis?

 - Have you documented all software components of a device and mitigated risks associated with these software components?